enarx-archive/rfcs/concepts/default-enarx-trust-process.md

 All attestation measurement failures MUST result in a cessation of the standard state progression.

+The cryptographic validity of the host CPU + CPU firmware MUST be checked in every attestation measurement check.

+All cryptographic validity check failures of the host CPU + CPU firmware MUST result in an attestation failure.

 The cessation of the standard state progression before transmission of the tenant workload MUST result in non-transmission of the workload from the Enarx client agent to any component on the host.